St Mary's Parish Church, Ashford

 St Mary's Parish Church, also known as the Church of St Mary the Virgin, in Ashford, Kent, England, dates to the late 13th century.
-It is now Grade I listed.
+It is a Grade I listed.
 There has been a church on the site since at least 1086, for one was mentioned in the Domesday Book.

 Cranbrook native Comfort Starr, one of the founding members of Harvard College, was a warden at the church in the early 17th century.